hohno-46466/uZone--tools--lsgithub/README.md

 Similarly, you must set the full pathname of the jq command properly in the jq variable.

+## PREPARATION

-(2) Prepare your access token.
+Prepare your access token.
 Then your github user name and the access token must be written in the "secret file" with the following format:

 GITHUB_USER=your_github_name
 ACCESS_TOKEN=your_acess_token